Ed-Fi-Alliance-OSS/Ed-Fi-Starter-Kit-SEA-Data-Collection/packer/README.md

 SQL Server Management Studio, Google Chrome, and any of their Chocolatey package dependencies (Windows update packages for Dot Net).

-Next, Starter-kit image build uses the base image provided in build folder and invokes the installation of ODS / API , Admin App, starter kit sample data, starter kit sample extension, sample validation and reporting artifacts..
+Next, Starter-kit image build uses the base image provided in build folder and invokes the installation of ODS / API, Admin App, starter kit sample data, starter kit sample extension, sample validation and reporting artifacts.

-When complete, the virtual machine artifacts will be created in the `\packer\dist\` folder for  base image and also starter kit image . it is a manual step to move the base image build artifacts to build folder to be used in full build.
+When complete, the virtual machine artifacts will be created in the `\packer\dist\` folder.

 ## Build outcome